mvysny/vaadin-on-kotlin/README.md

 The web app will be running at [http://localhost:8080](http://localhost:8080).

-## Run the example application from Intellij IDEA
+## Run the example application from Intellij IDEA Community

 1. In Intellij IDEA, open the project simply by opening the `build.gradle` file, and then selecting "Open as Project".
 2. To run the application from IDEA, just open the [Server.kt](vok-example-crud/src/test/java/com/github/vok/example/crud/Server.kt) file and launch it.
    The web app will be running at [http://localhost:8080](http://localhost:8080).
 Please make sure that the launch/current working directory directory is set to the `vok-example-crud` directory (Intellij: set `$MODULE_DIR$` to launcher's Working directory)

-If you have the Intellij IDEA Ultimate version, we recommend you to use Tomcat for development:
+If you have the Intellij IDEA Ultimate version, we recommend you to use Tomcat for development, since it offers better code hot-redeployment:

 1. Open the project in IDEA
 2. Launch the `vok-example-crud` WAR in Tomcat as described here: https://kotlinlang.org/docs/tutorials/httpservlets.html